dset0x/dset0x.github.io/src/pages/advice.md

 * Don't wear them in public.

-Exercise
+Exercise and hygiene
 ------

-* It's never too late.
+* It's never too late to start exercising.
 Look up Antranik on YouTube.

-* Any amount helps.
+Mathematically speaking, any amount of exercise is infinitely better than none.

+* Finish your shower with cold water.

+* Use a soft toothbrush.
+Pretend your teeth are ancient bones that you must carefully clean.

 Food
 ------

 * Just eat a bit of everything and less of the bad stuff.

-* Breakfast is not important.
+* Breakfast is not important, but if you're hungry, eat.
+There's probably a reason why you're hungry.